pymc-devs/pymc-examples/examples/howto/data_container.myst.md

 ## MutableData

 In many cases, you will want the ability to switch out data between model runs.
-This arises when you want to fit a model to multiple datasets, or if you are interested in out-of-sample prediction.
+This arises when you want to fit a model to multiple datasets, if you are interested in out-of-sample prediction, and in many other applications.
 For these cases, `pm.MutableData` is the correct tool.

 +++